anuj-l22/PRML_Project/Saved models/LBP/README.md

-Saved models for HoG
+Saved models for LBP
 - Syntax : <model_name>
-- Each folder consists of models trained on PCA reduced HoG features
+- Each folder consists of models trained on PCA reduced LBP features